-The Albany Plan of union was proposed by Benjamin Franklin and called for the formation of a permanent federation of the American colonies.
+The Albany Plan of Union was proposed by Benjamin Franklin and called for the formation of a permanent federation of the American colonies.

-The Plan was introduced on June 19, the commissioners attending the Congress adopted a final version of the plan on July 10.
+The Plan was introduced on June 19, and the commissioners attending the Congress adopted a final version of the plan on July 10.
 Despite the support of those who attended the Albany Congress, the Albany Plan of Union was rejected by King George II and by all of the individual colonial governments that considered its adoption.